 If you purchase a new Toyota Highlander, you suddenly notice every other Highlander on the road (or whatever vehicle you purchased).
 It’s the same with your marriage.
 You will find more of whatever you look for.
 If you focus on your spouse’s failure to communicate well, you’ll feel slighted and miserable constantly.
 But if you focus on the aspects of your spouse and your marriage that are fulfilling and healthy you’ll experience significantly more joy and satisfaction.

 Gratitude is the polarizing lens highlighting the ways in which your spouse is God’s blessing to you.
+Your brain can’t pay attention to everything at once, and your intentional decision to find things to be grateful for rewires your own brain.
 It makes you easier to live with and more appealing to be around.
 It’s one of the best antidotes to disappointment and irritation.

 Gratitude Changes Your Spouse

-If you do something for your child, or your boss, or your friend and they notice and express real gratitude, don’t you want to do that again?
+If you do something for your child, your boss, or your friend and they notice and express real gratitude, don’t you tend to want to do that again?
 Gratitude sweetens the relationship and invites you to invest more of yourself with that person.
-It’s the same with your spouse.
+Your spouse responds the same.

-Your husband or wife likes to feel appreciated also.
-They will naturally do more of what you notice and intentionally express gratitude for.
-Unless your spouse has an evil heart your honest and heartfelt thanks will draw them closer to you and make them want to do even more of what you appreciate.
+Your spouse’s neurobiology is actually changed when you express sincere gratitude.
+The feel-good chemicals released in their brain when they feel appreciated bond them closer to you.
+They will naturally desire to do more of what you notice and intentionally express appreciation for.
+Unless your spouse has an evil heart they will almost unconsciously want to do more of what brought that good feeling.
 It’s just human nature.